The catalytic converter is an important part of your car’s emission system.

 The catalytic converter requires the right mix of exhaust gases at just the right temperature.
 Anything that causes the mixture or temperature to change can cause the converter to work less efficiently and fail faster.

 Are you having trouble with your emissions and think it might be your catalytic converter?
 Are your exhaust sensors working properly?
-Stop by one of our six locations today and have one of our experienced technicians take a look.
+Stop by one of our six auto repair shops in Cleveland, Ohio today and have one of our experienced technicians take a look.